 - Repeat until all the batter is used up.
 You can keep the pancakes for later, but they taste best fresh out of the pan.

 Who doesn’t love a crepe smothered in lemon juice and sugar?
-Plus, as they are thinner, we like to tell ourselves they’re healthier than other pancakes (shhhh, don’t disillusion us!).
-It’s also a perfect way to show off your flipping skills, or lack of, in my case (crepe fresh from the floor, anyone?).
+Plus, as they are thinner, we like to tell ourselves they’re healthier than other pancakes (shhhh, don’t spoil the illusion for us!).
+It’s also the perfect way to show off your flipping skills, or lack of, in our case (crepe fresh from the floor, anyone?).